-Daniel Wagner is Managing Director of Risk Solutions at Risk Cooperative -- a Washington, D.C.-based specialty strategy, risk and capital management firm -- and the Founder of Country Risk Solutions.
-He has more than a quarter century of experience managing country risk, is an authority on political risk insurance (PRI) and analysis, and has 15 years of underwriting experience with AIG, the Asian Development Bank (ADB), GE, and the World Bank Group.
+Daniel Wagner is the Founder of Country Risk Solutions.
+He has three decades of experience managing cross-border risk, is an authority on political risk insurance (PRI) and analysis, and has 15 years of underwriting experience with AIG, the Asian Development Bank (ADB), and the World Bank Group.

 Prior to founding CRS in 2009 Daniel was Senior Vice President of Country Risk at GE Energy Financial Services in Stamford, Connecticut.
 At GE he was part of a team investing billions of dollars annually into global energy projects, with a total portfolio of $20 billion of assets in 20 countries.
 Daniel was responsible for advising senior management on a variety of country risk-related issues, strategic planning, and portfolio management.
 He created a Center of Excellence for country risk analysis in GE and led a team that produced a comprehensive automated country risk rating methodology.